DMR - Trusted by 12 Million Users

 News & Events

-Visit members page >
+Visit Documents page >

 A warm welcome to TeamConnect who join the DMR Association as a category 2 member.
 TeamConnect are based in the USA specialising in Push-to-Talk Over Cellular (POC) providing unique DMR integration possibilities.
-Visit members page >
+Visit Members page >

 By using a combination of education, awareness, certification and interoperability training we operate to make sure that business buyers of today’s digital radio technology have the security of knowing that they are investing in the future.